The article was updated on December 3, 2025.

 Source code documentation best practices

 Effective source code documentation is crucial for software projects.
 However, the keyword here is effective.
-Knowing how to write source code in project documentation is a skill to master.
+Knowing how to write source code in project documentation is a skill to master, and in modern workflows it usually goes hand in hand with a clear functional specification that captures business requirements before development starts.

 These best practices show how to write a documented code that is clear, valuable, and effective.